 Kristen P. McLaughlin, MSN, CPNP, RN Kristen P. McLaughlin, MSN, CPNP, RN, is a Pediatric Nurse Practitioner in the Division of Orthopaedics at Children's Hospital of Philadelphia.
 Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Professional memberships National Association of Pediatric Nurse Associates and Practitioners (NAPNAP) (2007-present) Pediatric Orthopaedic Practitioners Society (2005-present) Lectures First Aid in the Field: CHOP Sports Medicine and Performance Center (2007) Sports Medicine and the Adolescent Athlete: CHOP Adolescent Medicine Primary Care Conference (2007) Orthopaedics for the Primary Care Practitioner: Villanova PNP students (2008) What is wrong with this picture?
-Sports Medicine Top 10 Myths: Primary Care RN Conference, CHOP (2009) Musculoskeletal Injuries: CHOP Primary Care RN Conferences, CHOP (2009) Orthopaedics for the Primary Care Practitioner: Jefferson APN students (2009) Musculoskeletal Examination Clinical Lab: Villanova PNP students (11/10) Play Safe: Playground Injuries and Prevention: New Jersey State School Nurses Association Annual Meeting, New Brunswick, NJ (2012) Education and Training Additional TrainingMSN, Pediatric Primary Care - University of Pennsylvania, Philadelphia, PA Board CertificationBoard certified by the National Certification Board of Pediatric Nurse PractitionersCPRUndergraduate DegreeBSN - Villanova University, Villanova, PA Titles and Academic Titles Pediatric Nurse Practitioner Conditions Treated Sprains and Strains in Children Anterior Cruciate Ligament (ACL) Injuries Anterior Knee Pain Back Pain in Children and Adolescents Dislocations Growth Plate InjuriesMeniscus Tears (Knee Injuries)Osgood-Schlatter DiseaseOsteochondritis DissecansOveruse InjuriesStress FracturesSever's Disease (Calcaneal Apophysitis) Departments and Services Division of Orthopaedics Sports Medicine and Performance CenterOrthopaedic Trauma Program Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Sports Medicine Top 10 Myths: Primary Care RN Conference, CHOP (2009) Musculoskeletal Injuries: CHOP Primary Care RN Conferences, CHOP (2009) Orthopaedics for the Primary Care Practitioner: Jefferson APN students (2009) Musculoskeletal Examination Clinical Lab: Villanova PNP students (11/10) Play Safe: Playground Injuries and Prevention: New Jersey State School Nurses Association Annual Meeting, New Brunswick, NJ (2012) Education and Training Additional TrainingMSN, Pediatric Primary Care - University of Pennsylvania, Philadelphia, PA Board CertificationBoard certified by the National Certification Board of Pediatric Nurse PractitionersCPRUndergraduate DegreeBSN - Villanova University, Villanova, PA Titles and Academic Titles Pediatric Nurse Practitioner Conditions Treated Sprains and Strains in Children Anterior Cruciate Ligament (ACL) Injuries Anterior Knee Pain Back Pain in Children and Adolescents Dislocations Growth Plate InjuriesMeniscus Tears (Knee Injuries)Osgood-Schlatter DiseaseOsteochondritis DissecansOveruse InjuriesStress FracturesSever's Disease (Calcaneal Apophysitis) Departments and Services Division of Orthopaedics Sports Medicine and Performance CenterOrthopaedic Trauma Program Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.